chan7762/demo-data/README.md

 # Demo data

-A set of example entitites are used as demo data in order to demonstrate basic Backstage features.
+This repository contains a set of example Backstage entities for use as demo data for the Roadie service.
+This is used for customers / potential customers for use while evaluating Roadie's Backstage service.